Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

 = WIP =
 - Issue using quotes in the block attribute fields has fixed.
+- Moved the 'Disable Standard PayPal Checkout' option to the general settings so it can work in combination with the Stripe checkout settings.
+- Fixed the per checkout shipping amount issue with the newly added Stripe checkout option

 = 4.6.6 =
 - Added Stripe payment gateway checkout option.
 The Stripe checkout option can be enabled in the settings menu.